LeroySBN/leroysbn/README.md

 # `$ WHOAMI`

-Skilled professional specialising in statistical data analysis and systems engineering with an emphasis in **Python Backend Development**.
+Skilled professional specialising in **Data and Systems Engineering**.

 ## Competencies and Technologies